convox/praxis-docs/content/walkthroughs/local.md

 This document will walk you through installing the Convox CLI and setting up a Docker-based development environment for an app.

+If you enjoy this development walk through, we encourage you to [sign up for Convox](https://ui.convox.com/auth/new) and read the [cloud deployment walk through](/walkthroughs/cloud/) to explore the production side of Convox.

 ## Setting up your development environment

 ### Install the CLI